-Whether you’re looking to explore the Dalmatian islands of Hvar and Brac, discover the mesmerizing Blue Cave or the Pakleni islands, visit Krka National Park or Biokovo Nature Park or soak up the atmosphere in Makarska, Šibenik, or UNESCO-listed Trogir, you’ll have all transport options at your fingertips.
+Whether you’re looking to explore the Dalmatian islands of Hvar and Brac, discover the mesmerizing Blue Cave or the Pakleni islands, visit Krka National Park or Biokovo Nature Park, venture off on a Croatian walking tour, or soak up the atmosphere in Makarska, Šibenik, or UNESCO-listed Trogir, you’ll have all transport options at your fingertips.

 Conclusion: Bačvice is the best place to stay in Split for nightlife.
 It’s also the perfect starting point for day trips from Split.